Employee Assistance Programme

 • Health may increase pressure for nursing placements from hospital driving up longer term costs for Adult Social Care.
 Particularly if they are on a CHC pathway and then re-assessed into Non CHC pathways.

-• ECC does not currently pay Cost of Care Rates (20% for Nursing Care) but is implementing a 20% increase to nursing rates from April 2023.
+• ECC implemented a 20% increase to nursing rates in April 2023 and we are now paying closer to / at Cost of Care Rates for nursing care.
 Please see the Older People Residential and Nursing uplift page

 Our current area of focus is:

-• A review of nursing provision is required to ascertain if there are any opportunities to shape our residential market to provide support.
+• A review of nursing provision is underway as part of this to ascertain if there are any opportunities to shape our residential market to provide support.

 • A nursing workforce, training and retention scheme is critical to increase capacity in Essex.